jeamartin/Docs/aspnet/conceptual-overview/aspnet.rst

 The first preview release of ASP.NET 1.0 came out almost 15 years ago.
 Since then millions of developers have used it to build and run great web applications, and over the years we have added and evolved many, many capabilities to it.

-With ASP.NET 5 we are making a number of architectural changes that make the core web framework much leaner and more modular.
+With ASP.NET 5 we are making a number of architectural changes that make the core web framework much cleaner and more modular.
 ASP.NET 5 is no longer based on System.Web.dll, but is instead based on a set of granular and well factored NuGet packages allowing you to optimize your app to have just what you need.
 You can reduce the surface area of your application to improve security, reduce your servicing burden and also to improve performance in a true pay-for-what-you-use model.

 ASP.NET 5 is built with the needs of modern Web applications in mind, including a unified story for building Web UI and Web APIs that integrate with today's modern client-side frameworks and development workflows.
 ASP.NET 5 is also built to be cloud-ready by introducing environment-based configuration and by providing built-in dependency injection support.